tgilbert14/AnalyteView/README.md

 #### Timothy Gilbert (tsgilbert90@gmail.com)

-## Background
+## About

-This Shiny app uses [National Ecological Observatory Network 'NEON'](https://data.neonscience.org/data-products/explore) data to compare analyte concentrations measured using [Surface Water Chemistry](https://data.neonscience.org/data-products/DP1.20093.001#about) sampling across various [NEON sites](https://www.neonscience.org/field-sites/field-sites-map) across the United States.
-More information on the data collection process can be found by clicking on [Surface Water Chemistry](https://data.neonscience.org/data-products/DP1.20093.001#about) anywhere in this document. <!-- Two spaces apart -->
+This Shiny app uses **National Ecological Observatory Network** [(NEON data portal)](https://data.neonscience.org/) to compare analyte concentrations using **Surface Water Chemistry** [(SWC)](https://data.neonscience.org/data-products/DP1.20093.001#about) sampling across various NEON [sites](https://www.neonscience.org/field-sites/field-sites-map) across the United States.
+More information on the data collection process can be found by clicking on [SWC](https://data.neonscience.org/data-products/DP1.20093.001#about) anywhere in this document.
+More information on the NEON project can by clicking [here](https://www.neonscience.org/)<!-- Two spaces apart -->

-## Comparison
+## Comparison Plot

-This app allows you to select an Aquatic Field site and two analytes to compare, one '**main**' and a second one.
+This app allows you to select an Aquatic Field site and two analytes to compare, one '**main**' and another to compare.
 The data is pulled from the NEON database from 2016-01 until most recent data and plotted through time on a dual y-axis plot.
 The plot auto scales to allow for pattern detection between various analytes.

 ![Example plot for Sycamore Creek (D14 Tucson, AZ) for conductivity vs ANC concentrations](ExPlot.jpg)

-## Analysis
+## Regression Analysis

 The Analysis tab plots out the two selected analyte concentrations through linear regression (lm).
 Below that the summary is taken for the relationship between the two analytes and the P-value is printed out.
-Data points are paired by collection date of sample taken.
+Data points are paired by collection date of samples taken.

 ```{r, eval=FALSE}
     # portion of code for plotting linear regression of two analytes